Find a job

 Jobs in startup and tech companies

 Startup companies use other forums and networks for finding talents to join their teams.
-Check out Startupjobs.se, Swedish Startup Space, Uptrail, Hacker News which publishes a “Who’s hiring” thread the first of every month at 14:00 PST and Stack Overflow, one of the world’s largest communities for programmers.
+Check out The Hub, Startupjobs.se, Swedish Startup Space, Uptrail, Plus Impact, Hacker News, which publishes a “Who’s hiring” thread the first of every month at 14:00 PST and Stack Overflow, one of the world’s largest communities for programmers.
 Also, be sure to follow the Twitter account @movetostockholm and the activity on the hashtag #movetostockholm to stay updated on the opportunities.

 Have you considered freelancing?